-Following this was the invention of the telephone, in 1890, and the radio in 1891, not quite social media as we know it today, but it was yet another leap in the wider engagement of the populous.
+Following this was the invention of the telephone, in 1890, and the radio in 1891, not quite what we know it today, but it was yet another leap in the wider engagement of the populous.
 Rural communities were no longer disconnected from larger cities, and everyone felt a bit more connected with each other.

 In the 20th Century, technology advancement was much quicker, with the first computers coming into use in the 1940s and the earliest version of the Internet, CompuServe, being developed in the 1960s.
 By 1979, UseNet allowed users to communicate through a virtual newsletter and in the late 80s we were gifted with Internet Relay Chats (IRCs).
 However, the first recognisable social media, Six Degrees, wasn’t created until 1997.

-Explaining social media is challenging because they offer so much.
-An easy way to sum up modern day social media is that it’s an amalgamation of previous telecommunication methods put into one platform.
+Explaining it is challenging because they offer so much.
+An easy way to sum up modern-day social is that it’s an amalgamation of previous telecommunication methods put into one platform.

 Not only does it offer a solution to message and voice communication, but it also allows people to share information worldwide to different groups of people.

 By the end of this year, the number of worldwide users of social media is expected to surpass 2.5 billion.
-With so many consumers using social media every day, this presents a great opportunity for smaller businesses, as well as the corporate giants, to reach an online audience.
-Social media is not just a business to consumer product.
-Social media is also a business to business platform, allowing you to connect and create a network of useful business contacts too.
+With so many consumers using it every day, this presents a great opportunity for smaller businesses, as well as the corporate giants, to reach an online audience.
+It is not just a business to consumer product.
+It is also a business to business platform, allowing you to connect and create a network of useful business contacts too.

 Sure, you’ve heard all about SEO and what you can do increase your ranking on search engines like Google.
 But, a simple way to improve your SEO is actively updating your social media feeds.
 This is because successful brands have a healthy social media presence, and this will act as a signal to search engines that your brand is valuable, credible and trustworthy.